4r7hur0/cram_plan_transformator/README.md

-# cram_plan_transformer
+# cram_plan_transformation
-This module transforms plans, designed in cram-language, into slightly altered plans, to improve their performance and reliability.
+This module implements simple plans written in CRAM-language, that can be obducted in the CRAM-task-tree.
+I want to showcase the optimization of plan-based robotics through plan-transformation.